How to Gift a House to Your Child

 The Reason for Gifting Your Home Impacts the Strategy

-Before making any decisions about gifting your home, you need to factor your children's wants and needs into the equation.
+Before making any decisions about gifting property, you need to factor your children's wants and needs into the equation.

 “If the purpose of gifting your personal residence is to equalize your estate plan for your children, that's great.
-But it is important to ensure that if you are gifting it solely to one child over the others that the child actually wants it," she said.
+But it is important to ensure, if you are gifting it solely to one child over the others, that that child actually wants it," she said.
 “Make sure the others don't want it, or that you are providing for the others in some fashion to offset this specific gift.
 Without due consideration, you may unknowingly cause additional friction for your family."

 Gifting a personal residence often starts with an emotional reaction, when parents want to keep the home within the family rather than sell it, said Banuelos.
-Sometimes parents discover that their children don't want the property after all, which can simplify the planning process.
+But sometimes parents discover that their children don't want the property after all, which can simplify the planning process.

 “The main advantage to not gifting your home and choosing to keep it in your estate is that your heirs could secure a tax advantage at your passing," said Banuelos.
 “Their cost basis will be increased to an amount equal to the value of the home as of your date of death — rather than keeping your basis (what you paid for it) — if it comes through your estate.
 This could mitigate capital gains taxes if they sell it later on."

-Many considerations, such as the size of your estate, your reliance upon the sale proceeds for your on-going care/cashflow, and when you plan to move, prevent families from being able to gift a home during their lifetime.
+Many considerations, such as the size of your estate, your reliance upon the sale proceeds for your ongoing care and cash flow, and how long you plan to live in the home, prevent families from being able to gift a home during their lifetime.

-If you're going to gift during your lifetime for one of those reasons, a key factor in your decision will likely be whether or not you or your children will be living in the home.
+If you are going to gift during your lifetime, a key factor in your decision will likely be whether or not you or your children will be living in the home.

-One of the reasons to consider gifting property during your lifetime is to reduce the amount of your taxable estate, said Banuelos.
-However, with the increased exemption amount, this may not play as large a factor as it did in the past.
+One of the reasons to consider gifting property during your lifetime is to mitigate estate taxes, said Banuelos.

-While the lifetime gift and estate tax exemption is currently $11.4 million per person ($22.8 million for a married couple), high-net-worth families may want to remove assets from their estate to reduce the estate tax burden on their heirs.
+While the lifetime gift and estate tax exemption is $13.99 million per person ($27.98 million for a married couple) in 2025, high-net-worth families may want to remove assets from their estate to further reduce estate taxes for their heirs.

 For example, if your home is in a high-performing school district, your children may want to move into the house immediately in order to raise their family there.